Roshan-Singh-AI/Multihop-GraphRAG/README.md

 - a **benchmark harness** that compares hybrid retrieval vs vector-only retrieval
 - docs for architecture, deployment, demo flow, and showcase positioning

-## Why this project is good for a GitHub portfolio

-It highlights the parts that look strongest to hiring managers and reviewers:

-- **Hybrid retrieval** instead of a plain vector-only chatbot
-- **Graph traversal for multi-hop reasoning** instead of shallow semantic search
-- **LLM-driven ETL** with structured outputs instead of manual graph curation
-- **Evaluation discipline** with a vector-only baseline and held-out benchmark
-- **Demo UX** with a graph explorer and retrieval inspector, not just a notebook

 ## Core idea

 1. Ingest documents.